satishkumarl2002/StrongARM-Latch-based-Analog-Comparator/README.md

 ```

 # Observations:
 The sharp upward and downward spikes in the waveforms of voltage of node X and Y is due to the reset/precharge action and regenerative action of the latch respectively.
-The maximum operating frequency of the designed comparator is 2GHz and for a differential voltage of 1mV.
+The operation of the circuit in room temperature was tested with various common mode voltages ranging from 0.5V to 1V and differential voltage ranging from 1mV to a few hundred milli volts with a 20fF capacitor load.
+The maximum operating frequency of the designed comparator is found to be 2GHz and minimum a differential voltage of 1mV for satisfactory waveforms.
+The delay in rise and fall of output voltage of RS latch may prove critical in high speed applications.
+A modified RS latch consisting of more transistors can be used to reduce the delay.
+Hence a high speed analog comparator with a maximum clock frequency of 2GHz is designed and simulated using Synopsis Custom Compiler on 28nm CMOS Technology.